javeshmonga/battleship-game/README.md

 The project is built on top of MVC,

--- Model of each frame or screen consists of the data whith which the user interacts.
+-- Model of each frame or screen consists of the data with which the user interacts.
 -- View consists of the GUI components
 -- Controller manages the flow of information between the Model and the View.